jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

   - **cadet forces** means the cadet forces raised and maintained under Part 6 of the Defence Act 1990
   - **Chief Judge** means the Chief Judge of the Court Martial
   - **Chief of Defence Force** means the officer appointed under section 8 of the Defence Act 1990
-  - **civil court** in relation to any offence, means a court exercising ordinary criminal jurisdiction in New Zealand; and includes a court of summary jurisdiction
+  - **civil court** in relation to any offence, means a court exercising ordinary criminal jurisdiction in New Zealand
   - **civil custody** means the custody of the Police or other civil authority authorised to retain persons in civil custody; and includes confinement in a civil prison
   - **claim of right** has the same meaning as it has in section 2(1) of the Crimes Act 1961
   - **commanding officer** —